yeti-switch/doc/en/general.rst

   Such configuration is fault tolerant to the network and hardware issues, and provides correct CDR billing after reconnection between system parts.
 - Convenient web-interface with possibility to find simply any system entities.
 Interface operators modifications logging allows to provide a high level of security.
 Supported export and import for all system configuration base objects.
 - Time-consuming tasks are performed in background to prevent blocking of the web-interface.
-- All components are developed and packaged for single platform (Debian GNU/Linux) and can be setup/upgraded using standart package manager (apt).
+- All components are developed and packaged for single platform (Debian GNU/Linux) and can be setup/upgraded using system package manager (apt).
 - CLI interface for routing system.
 Allows to manage all routing nodes and use extended debugging tools.
 - Recording of the PCAP dumps for the calls to provide simple debugging.
 Recorded dumps are available through web-interface.
 - CDRs have big amount of the debugging info.